nrkno/trivy2es/README.md

 ## Github action to post output from trivy scan to Elastic Search

-NB: This is to be considered WIP for now, however check LICENSE.txt
+NB: This is to be considered WIP for now, however check LICENSE

 This Github Action is meant to be used to send the json output of a [Trivy scan Github Action](https://github.com/aquasecurity/trivy-action) to an Elasticsearch cloud instance.